MaxHalford/maxhalford.github.io/content/links.md

 - [Visually stunning math concepts which are easy to explain - StackExchange](https://math.stackexchange.com/questions/733754/visually-stunning-math-concepts-which-are-easy-to-explain)
 - [Introduction to Locality-Sensitive Hashing - Tyler Neylon](https://unboxresearch.com/articles/lsh_post1.html)
 - [Transformers from scratch - Peter Bloem](http://peterbloem.nl/blog/transformers)
+- [How to Build an Economic Model in Your Spare Time - Hal R. Varian](https://fermatslibrary.com/p/e2e6484d#email-newsletter) -- The academic wisdom in this article goes beyond the world of economics.

 ## Eye candy